maxcoyote/eka360/team.markdown

   title: Permitting Manager
   email: cassandra@three6ixty.net
   phone: "(310) 204-3500 x309"
-  bio: Cassandra Menendez is a Permitting Manager at three6ixty, specializing in multi-family
+  bio_text: Cassandra Menendez is a Permitting Manager at three6ixty, specializing in multi-family
     and affordable housing.
 She brings five years of permitting experience with the LADBS which allows her to strategically navigate complex permitting issues, assist clients, and deliver success at each step of the permit process.
 She holds a Bachelor’s